-The CC is responsible for submitting a clear and understandable proposal to the Board concerning the Executive Directors remuneration policy.
-The Board determines the compensation for the Executive and Non-Executive Directors of the Company in accordance with this Policy.
+The CC is responsible for submitting a clear and understandable proposal to the Non-Executive Directors concerning the compensation of the Executive Directors.
+The Non-Executive Directors determine the compensation for the Executive and Non-Executive Directors of the Company in accordance with this Policy.